miman/forge-prj-plugin/README.md

 You can use ~ to refer to the default project package name (ex: ~.plugins)

+### Test script

 To test to create a Forge plugin project run the **forge-plugin-example.fsh** file in a forge shell after installing this plugin.

+Otherwise this script can be used as an example on how to use the plugin.